“Wonder Woman” Trailer Shows Why She’s The Hero We Need But Where Are The Black Amazons? [Opinion]

 — ☦ Shane ☦ (@DCDeadmanFan) March 24, 2016

 - Nubia: In the DC comic book universe, Nubia is known as Diana’s “black sister.”
-She was created with black clay while Diana was made from white clay.
+She was created by black clay while Diana was made from white clay.
 Both sisters were born through the power of Aphrodite, Comic Vine notes, but Nubia was kidnapped by Mars, the god of war.
 Later Diana and Nubia reunite, Diana frees Nubia from Mars control.
 Nubia then chooses to lead her armies to promote peace.

 Day 17: Nubia aka Wonder Woman#wonderwoman #blackpride #blacklivesmatter #blackheroesmatter #blackhistorymonth pic.twitter.com/yqyNKk0M1H